sjsu-dma-bfa/sjsu-dma-bfa.github.io/2022s/README.md

     Example: rholberton

-  Copy the index.html code and replace the 'Hello World'  text with your name
+  Copy the index.html code from the rholberton directory and replace the 'Hello World'  text with your name

   Paste it into a file in the folder you just created called index.html